 It may seem counterintuitive, but rapid and significant weight loss can actually slow down your metabolism.
 (Losing a lot of weight quickly is also not a safe or sustainable approach — the CDC recommends a gradual rate of 1 to 2 pounds per week.)

-But even if your weight loss has been slow and steady, you’re likely to hit a plateau sometimes.
-All weight loss comes at the cost of some lean muscle mass.
+Even if your weight loss has been slow and steady, you’re likely to hit a plateau sometimes.
+It’s common to lose lean muscle mass during weight loss, especially if you’re following a diet that’s too low in calories and protein.
 Since muscle consumes more calories than fat does, loss of muscle mass slows your metabolism, so you’ll have to either exercise more or eat less to keep losing weight.

 But should you really do either of those things?
 There are other ways to shimmy your way out of a plateau.
 Let’s dive in.

 Consider stress your sworn enemy when it comes to weight loss.
-Stress can cause people to eat more, even when they’re not hungry.
+Being chronically stressed can lead to increased appetite and calorie intake, which can lead to weight gain.
 It also stimulates the production of the “stress hormone,” cortisol, which has been shown to increase belly fat storage.

 So if you’ve hit a weight loss plateau, the last thing you want to do is worry — for more than one reason.

-Viscous fiber is a type of soluble fiber that’s found exclusively in plant foods like asparagus, oats, brussels sprouts, and flaxseeds.
-When viscous fiber comes into contact with water, it forms a thick gel-like material that slows nutrient absorption and may help you feel full longer.
+Viscous fiber is a type of soluble fiber that’s found exclusively in plant foods like asparagus, oats, brussels sprouts, and flaxseed.
+When viscous fiber comes into contact with water, it forms a thick gel-like material that slows digestion and may help you feel full longer.

 Mom was right: Eating your vegetables is a good idea.
-Vegetable-rich diets are proven to help people lose weight.
-This makes sense, because non-starchy vegetables are low in calories and carbohydrates and high in fiber and other nutrients.
+Studies show that healthy diets rich in vegetables may help promote weight loss.
+This makes sense, because nonstarchy vegetables are low in calories and carbohydrates and high in fiber and other nutrients.

 If you want to keep losing weight, you’ve gotta get moving as much as possible.
-Remember: You lose some lean muscle mass as you lose weight.
+Remember: Maintaining muscle mass is important when losing body fat.
 Lean muscle mass is the engine that drives your metabolism, so it’s important to preserve as much of it as possible.

 Adding resistance training to your workout can help you rebuild and preserve what your mama gave you.
 And don’t forget cardio.
 HIIT (high-intensity interval training) has proven especially effective at promoting weight loss.